vjcitn/AbProtCC/README.md

 # barca

-Bayesian absolute risk with case-control data
+Bayesian absolute risk with case-control data.
+This is an R package that uses the JAGS system to perform sensitivity analysis for the relationship between antibody concentration and disease risk.

 Application: inference on protective antibody concentrations in case-control study of Group B Strep infections in neonates.